 How to clean your bike

-Here's the lowdown on how to keep your bike road bike clean and running smoothly for years to come
+Here's the lowdown on how to keep your road bike clean and running smoothly for years to come

-How to clean your bike: step by step guide
+How to clean your bike: step-by-step guide

 1. Rinse the frame down